What’s happening to hawk-i in 2018/2019?

 - Income guidelines will be changing, which means families with higher income may qualify!

-Healthy and Well Kids in Iowa, or hawk-i, is a health insurance program for children. hawk-i serves children throughout the state of Iowa, making sure they receive the medical/dental attention they need so they can grow healthy and strong. hawk-i is for families who make too much money to receive Medicaid, but find their private insurance plans are too high in price.
+Healthy and Well Kids in Iowa, or hawk-i, is a health insurance program for children. hawk-i serves children throughout the State of Iowa, making sure they receive the medical/dental attention they need so they can grow healthy and strong. hawk-i is for families who make too much money to receive Medicaid, but find their private insurance plans are too high in price.
 Children ages 0-19 years of age, whose families meet the income guidelines, are eligible to receive low-cost or free health insurance through the hawk-i program.
-In Washington and Henry County, the hawk-i medical plan is administered through United Health Care and Blue Cross/Blue Shield.
+In Washington and Henry County, the hawk-i medical plan is administered through United Health Care and Amerigroup.
 Once a family is determined eligible they are able to choose which plan is best for their children.

 Families are now able to apply for a dental only plan through hawk-i.
 So if your child has medical insurance but no dental insurance this is an option for you.
 In Washington and Henry County, the hawk-i dental plan is administered through Delta Dental.